Pujeyasi/MSFT-AAF-UN/2-AI Workshop/README.md

 Provide these details to create the QnA Maker service:

-  a.
-Enter a globally unique name for your QnA Maker service, such as _yourname-qna_. (e.g. student200-qna) Make a note of this name as you&#39;ll be using it later.
+1. Enter a globally unique name for your QnA Maker service, such as _yourname-qna_. (e.g. student200-qna) Make a note of this name as you'll be using it later.
-  b.
-Select your Azure subscription.
+2. Select your Azure subscription.
 (Visual Studio Enterprise Subscription or  Azure Subscription 1)
-  c.
-Select the **S0** pricing tier for the service.
+3. Select the **S0** pricing tier for the service.

 ![](./labimages/image7.png "image7")

-4. d)Select a location for the service, which should be the same region as the bot service, and near your physical location.
+4. Select a location for the service, which should be the same region as the bot service, and near your physical location.
-5. e)Select the resource group from the drop down. (e.g. student200)
+5. Select the resource group from the drop down. (e.g. student200)
-6. f)Select **B (15 Indexes)**, the free tier, for the search pricing
+6. Select **B (15 Indexes)**, the free tier, for the search pricing

 ![](./labimages/image8.png "image8")

-7. g)For the search location, select the location **East US**.
+7. For the search location, select the location **East US**.
-8. h)Verify that the app name is unique.
+8. Verify that the app name is unique.
 (If it is, it will be marked with a green check mark.) (e.g. student200)

 ![](./labimages/image9.PNG "image9")

-9. i)Select the location for the website, which should match the location you used earlier.
+9. Select the location for the website, which should match the location you used earlier.
 Select **East US**
-10. j)You won&#39;t be using Application Insights for this test, so **disable**** App insights**.
+10. You won&#39;t be using Application Insights for this test, so **disable**** App insights**.

 ![](./labimages/image10.PMG "image10")

-11. k)Select **Create**. (at the bottom of the page)
+11. Select **Create**. (at the bottom of the page)

 ![](./labimages/image11.png "image11")

-12. l)After a brief deployment process, your resource will be created for the service.
+12. After a brief deployment process, your resource will be created for the service.

 ![](./labimages/image12.png "image12")

-13. m)Wait till your deployment is complete
+13. Wait till your deployment is complete

 ![](./labimages/image13.png "image13")